srcnalt/pick-a-card/README.md

 ### Usage

 #### Initializing
-To install the package run `npm i pick-a-card`
+To install the node package run `npm i pick-a-card`

 Requiring the package brings two classes which are `Deck` and `Card`.
 ```js